NOTICE

 throwOfDice

 throwOfDice is a fully on-chain live animated collection where each NFT represents a unique dice throw.
 Throws feature 1 to 9 dice with values from 1 to 9.
 Dice positions, light source, and camera orbit are rerolled every refresh, but top face values are fixed at mint.
 Side values are seeded from the previous minter’s wallet address and change continuously.
-The on-chain version has animation logs turned on by default.
-Press L to turn them off.
-The animation speed can be adjusted using the up/down arrow keys.

 SUPPLY

 The collection is a limited duration mint.
 Collectors can mint random throws or custom ones.
 There are 48,619 possible unique throws.
 None are preminted.
 Owning a throw is equivalent to owning all of its permutations.
+For example, minting [1,2,3] also claims ownership of [1,3,2], [2,1,3], [2,3,1], [3,1,2], and [3,2,1].

 PRICING